 n is the number is the number of cores you want to use.

 In addition, the examples tests generate a log file, examples.log which you

 can view at

-examples.log in the same level you ran the tests from.
+examples.log in the same directory that you the tests

 Server examples do get run, but phantomJS cannot currently capture the output, so they are always blank in the test results

 In order to help keep Bokeh maintainable, all Pull Requests that touch code should normally be accompanied by relevant tests.
 While exceptions may be made for specific circumstances, the default assumption should be that a Pull Request without tests may not be merged.

 Python unit tests maintain the basic functionality of the Python portion of the Bokeh library.
 A few general guidelines will help you write Python unit tests:

 In order to ensure that Bokeh’s unit tests as relocatable and unambiguous as possible, always prefer absolute imports in test files.
 When convenient, import and use the entire module under test: